Did Anyone Ever Teach You A.G.E.N.C.Y.?

 Instead of worrying something might go wrong, we kind of expected things would go wrong – and when they did, we could handle it.

-A boat captain named Captain Jen said her parents were the ones who fostered her AGEncy.
+A boat captain named Captain Jen said her parents were the ones who fostered her agency.

 Her folks were music teachers who loved to sail in their free time.
 Every summer, they would charter a sailboat and sail up and down the East Coast.
 When they pulled into a harbor, they would give Jen $5 and send her into town in their little dinghy to “get some ice cream.”